Topics on this page

 Default Bypass rule for Workload Security traffic

-Workload Security automatically implements a priority 4 Bypass rule that opens incoming TCP traffic on the agent's listening port for heartbeats on computers running Deep Security Agent.
+Workload Security automatically implements a priority 4 Bypass rule that opens incoming TCP traffic on the agent's listening port for heartbeats on computers running the agent.
 Priority 4 ensures that this rule is applied before any Deny rules, and Bypass guarantees that the traffic is never impaired.
 The Bypass rule is not explicitly shown in the firewall rule list because the rule is created internally.

 This rule, however, accepts traffic from any IP address and any MAC address.
 To harden the agent's security on this port, you can create an alternative, more restrictive bypass rule for this port.
 The agent will actually disable the default Workload Security traffic rule in favor of the new custom rule provided it has these characteristics: